-Northeastern Ontario's share of the provincial population declined from 6.23 per cent in 1986 to 5.77 per cent in 1991, 4.83 per cent in 2001, 4.29 per cent in 2011 and 4.07 per cent in 2016.
+Northeastern Ontario's share of the provincial population declined from 6.23 per cent in 1986 to 5.77 per cent in 1991, 4.83 per cent in 2001, 4.29 per cent in 2011, and 4.07 per cent in 2016.
 The declining population share has happened for two reasons.
 First, as we will see below, the region has experienced significant out-migration of youth in search of employment opportunities in other parts of Canada.
 The second factor contributing to slow or negative population change relates to the fact that the total fertility rate in Northeastern Ontario (1.60) has been significantly below the generational replacement rate of 2.1.
-The total fertility rate is defined as the average number of children that a woman will have in her lifetime.
+The total fertility rate is defined as the average number of children that a woman will have during her lifetime.
 In Canada, the total fertility rate equaled 1.61 in 2011 compared with 1.55 in Ontario and 1.77 in Northwestern Ontario (Figure 4).
-As Figure 4 shows, the fertility rate is higher among women age 28 and younger in Northeastern Ontario than provincial and national levels, but it is significantly lower among women age 28 and older than the provincial and national levels.
+As Figure 4 shows, the fertility rate among Northeastern Ontario women age 28 years and younger is higher than the provincial and national levels, but it is significantly lower than the provincial and national levels for those older than 28.

-Figure 4: Number of Children Born per Woman by Age in Northeastern Ontario, Ontario, and Canada in 2011
+Figure 4: Number of Children Born per Woman by Age in Northeastern Ontario, Ontario, and Canada in 20111